oliverfields/dun/README.md

 Free form note taking and easily identify tasks in the text to follow up on using statuses and tags.

-- A task is a single line in a text file that contains a status string (e.g. TODO or DONE)
+- A task is a single line in a text file containing a status string (e.g. TODO or DONE)
 - Tag tasks or other lines by adding #string
-- Notes(plain text files) contain both notes and zero or more tasks
+- Notes are plain text files that contain both notes and zero or more tasks
-- CLI for listing tasks found in notes and filtering them by statuses and tags
-- Vim for editing notes
+- Interactive task listing with fuzzy search

 ![Dun commercial video](https://github.com/oliverfields/dun/blob/main/commercial/dun-commercial.gif)

 ## Installation